In-person church reopening information:

-In accordance with the recommendations and guidelines from our National, Provincial and Regional health authorities, there will be no congregational singing for a while.
-However, a soloist is permitted and our Music Director is working on this area.
+In accordance with the recommendations and guidelines from our National, Provincial and Regional health authorities, there will be no congregational singing during the service.
+However, a soloist is permitted and our Music Director is coordinating this.

 If you have any questions, please contact our office at 519-753-1602 or by email at firstname.lastname@example.org